 Can I take my pet on a plane?

 Some allow them to travel with you in the cabin, while others insist on putting them in the hold.
-Where your pet travels may be determined by its size and weight, with smaller animals being allowed in the cabin with you.
+Where your pet travels may be determined by size and weight, with only smaller animals being allowed in the cabin with you.